trivialmips/nontrivial-mips/README.md

 # NonTrivialMIPS

-NonTrivial-MIPS is a synthesizable superscalar MIPS processor with branch prediction and FPU support, and it is capable of booting linux.
+NonTrivial-MIPS is a synthesizable superscalar MIPS processor with branch prediction and CP1 (FPU), CP2 (AES accelerator) support, and it is capable of booting fully-functional Linux.

 ## Authors